 - Attach all necessary enclosures to your application.

 Social assistance is a means-tested benefit and a last-resort form of income security, to which students are entitled to resort if their other income is insufficient.
-You can file your application for social assistance to the Kela.
-Students can be eligible for social assistance in situations where their study grant has been disconnected or used up, and during the summer, if they’re not able to study and if they haven’t got summer jobs.
+You can file your application for social assistance to Kela.
+Students can be eligible for social assistance in situations where their study grant has been disconnected or used up, and during the summer, if they are not able to study and if they don’t have a summer job.
 Whether an applicant is entitled to social assistance or not, depends on his or her wealth and situation in life.
 The student loan is considered as income for the student, if the student has qualified for it, regardless of whether the student has taken out the loan or not.
 The need for assistance is assessed on the basis of each individual’s personal situation.

 If you apply for a benefit for the first time after moving to Finland and your entitlement to benefits provided by Kela has not yet been determined, you should complete form Y 77e ‘Application – Social security coverage when moving to Finland’ and submit it with your application to Kela.

-You can get advice on student related issues such as the student financial aid by calling to the Kela’s phone services or book an appointment.
+You can get advice on student related issues such as the student financial aid by calling Kela’s phone services or booking an appointment.

 There are different ways for a student to find a home and a roof over their head.
-A definite plus for this university town is that there are some moderately priced rental apartments available in Oulu.
-When you’re looking for a place to live, you should consider the price, the location and the neighbourhood and whether it is shared.
+A definite plus for this university city is that there are some moderately priced rental apartments available in Oulu.
+When you are looking for a place to live, you should consider the price, the location and the neighbourhood and whether it is shared.
 After you know you have a studying place at the University of Oulu, you should start looking for an apartment immediately.

 In Oulu, there are many housing providers from the Student Housing Foundation of Northern Finland (PSOAS) to the city’s apartment rental agency Sivakka and many other renters as well.
-Students who are Finnish nationals or permanent residents can get the student financial aid’s housing supplement or general housing allowance to help with the residential costs.
-Check with Kela if you’re eligible for these benefits, especially if you have been in Finland for two years or more, or you have a permanent residence permit.
+Students, who are Finnish citizens or permanent residents can get the student financial aid’s housing supplement or general housing allowance to help with the residential costs.
+Check with Kela if you are eligible for these benefits, especially if you have been in Finland for two years or more, or you have a permanent residence permit.

-The key thing to finding accommodation is to ACT EARLY.
+The key factor for finding accommodation is to ACT EARLY.
 Submit your PSOAS application as soon as possible.
 Re-new the application in 90 days as instructed.
 And if it looks like there is no possibility of getting a flat right away in September, the situation is still most likely going to change after the Autumn rush.
-Note that it’s not possible that everyone will get an appartement from PSOAS!
+Note that it is not possible that everyone will get an apartment from PSOAS!
 Then get cracking, immediately, on finding something for a few months, or possibly for the duration of your entire stay.